ervandew/eclim/src/doc/content/vim/python/validate.rst

 functionality.

-Python validation currently uses both the python compiler to check for syntax errors and <a href="site:pyflakes">pyflakes</a> to perform some additional validation.
+Python validation currently uses both the python compiler to check for syntax errors and pyflakes_ to perform some additional validation.
 To make use of the pyflakes portion of the validation you will first need to install pyflakes and make sure it is in your path.

 If you don't want python files validated when saving them, you can set the g:EclimPythonValidate variable described in the configuration section below.